NVIDIA/earth2studio/docs/install/index.md

 pip install -e .[dev]
 ```

-Earth-2 Studio uses pre-commit which also should be installed immediately by developers:
+Earth2Studio uses pre-commit which also should be installed immediately by developers:

 ```bash
 pre-commit install